Chase Anonymisation: Privacy-Preserving Knowledge Graphs with Logical Reasoning

+It holds that $0\leq \mathcal{U}_{\bigtriangleup}(G,\Sigma,A,\mc Q)\leq \mathcal{U}(G,\Sigma,A,\mc Q) \leq 1$.
+Eq.(\ref{eq:utility1}) measures the amount of retained information of the anonymised KG with respect to the original one, i.e. the ratio of correct answers provided by $A$ with respect to the ones given by $G$.
+Eq.(\ref{eq:utility_sim}) also considers possible incorrect answers provided by $A$ and not existent in $G$ due to the augmentation, measuring the ratio of correct answers returned by $A$ (the ones coinciding with the ones provided by $G$) with respect to the total answers returned.
+In both cases, $1$ is the most desirable value, where we have complete retention of information, i.e. no loss ($\mathcal{U}$) nor incorrect answers ($\mathcal{U}_{\bigtriangleup}$).
+Example of queries on which the semantic utility metrics can be defined are in Table \ref{tab:rules}; for their meaning, we refer the reader to Section \ref{sec:experiments}.

+The utility metrics will be used by the algorithms of the next sections for targeting the chase-anonymised KG, keeping the most information possible in terms of downstream tasks.
+This would translate into bringing $\mathcal{U}_{\bigtriangleup}$ the closest to $1$.

-Algorithm \ref{alg:baseline} introduces KLONE, our first method to obtain a $(k,x)$-isomorphism anonymisation of a KG.
-In particular, the anonymised graph $A$ in output is a $(k,x)$-isomorphism anonymisation of the input KG for every $x\in [n]$; in other words, $A$ is robust to the NAG attack regardless of the NAG size.
-The anonymised graph is constructed by: (a) noising the edge weights of the original KG while optimizing the utility metric $\mathcal{U}_\bigtriangleup$; (b) augmenting the KG to guarantee the $k$ isomorphisms per each induced subgraph; (c) adding synthetic edges to reach diversity of in- and out-degrees; (d) anonymising the vertex labels (e) assign the weights to the synthetic edges while again optimizing $\mathcal{U}_\bigtriangleup$.
+Algorithm \ref{alg:baseline} introduces {\klone}, our first method to obtain a $(k,x)$-chase anonymisation of a KG.
+In particular, the anonymised graph $A$ in output is a $(k,x)$-chase anonymisation of the input KG for every $x\in [n]$; in other words, $A$ is robust to a NAR attack (and hence also to a NAD one) regardless of its size.
+The anonymised graph is constructed by: (a) noising the edge weights of the original KG while maximising the utility metric $\mathcal{U}_\bigtriangleup$; (b) copying the KG $k$ times to guarantee the $k$ chase-isomorphisms per each induced subgraph; (c) adding synthetic edges to reach diversity of in- and out-degrees; (d) anonymising the vertex labels (e) assign the weights to the synthetic edges while again maximising $\mathcal{U}_\bigtriangleup$.